 Oil-based cleansers tend to strip the moisture from my skin or clog my pores.
 This one looked promising.
 It has a small ingredient list, and the ingredients are generally considered non-comedogenic.
 Since this one doesn't have an emulsifier, I thought it could work for me by helping to seal in moisture if I didn't wash off the residue.
 I tried leaving the residue and washing it off.
 Either way, I broke out.
 Maybe I irritated my skin by over-washing; this is VERY hard to remove.
 When I didn't wash off the residue, perhaps it was too occlusive, causing my oily skin to clog itself... or maybe my skin just hates something in this (probably the mineral oil or ceresin).

 I really love Albolene for removing makeup!
 Nothing else seems to remove so much makeup so quickly.
 The tub, while a bit unsanitary, does last forever and is relatively cheap.
 It has never irritated or burned by sensitive face, and really does help moisturize.
 However, I have had to experiment to find my perfect application technique.
 At first I applied it to my face and wiped it off with a warm rag, but after several weeks I started to get clogged pores and more and more pimples.
 Now I apply a SMALL nickel size amount (which is really enough for your whole face), wipe it off with a tissue, and then follow with a gentle cream cleanser.
 It seems like an extra step, but after using this for awhile, nothing else seems to take off makeup so well or so gently.
 Will definitely repurchase.
-EDIT 7/8/2013...no longer use this, as I have found extra virgin coconut oil works just the same as this but is thinner, costs less, and is easier to get a small amount out.
+UPDATE 1/30/14...still using this, but now I purchase the tube from CVS, which I love as it is more hygenic and it is easier to get a small amount out.
 Plus the tube is travel friendly.
 I've gotten my mother and aunt to both use this also, and they love it.

 Great basic moisturizing cleanser.
 I was a bit hesitant to try this since it looked like Vaseline & I have cystic acne from time to time.
 I took a chance since I really needed a moisturizing cleanser in order to continue my anti-aging & anti-acne regime.